Miyajima Island: A day visiting the great Torii

 3. The highest peak of Miyajima: The Mount Misen

-Apart from the Itsukushima Sanctuary on Miyajima Island we can also visit Mount Misen.
-Mount Misen, which is 530 meters high, is the highest peak on the island.
+Apart from Itsukushima Shrine on the island of Miyajima we can also visit Mount Misen.
+Mount Misen, which reaches 530 meters high, is the highest peak on the island.
+On Mount Misen we can find several hiking trails, each with different levels of difficulty and breathtaking views:

-It is accessible by cable car and from there you can enjoy the company of monkeys and deer that are found by the mountain and the views of the island from above.
+If you do not feel like walking, it is also accessible by cable car.
+From there, one can enjoy the company of monkeys and deer found on the mountain and the views of the island from above.

 Is the island of Miyajima worth visiting?